-knowledge-sharing leads to a better understanding of agile and how to put it into practice.
-My keynote presentation is The Organisational Journey to Business Agility.
-I will be discussing how it is easy to point out that changing technologies, revised business models and increased competition demand an agile and adaptive response for businesses to survive.
-However, it is quite another thing to recognise what an agile and adaptive organisation looks like in reality.
+It is easy to point out that changing technologies, revised business models and increased competition demand an adaptive response from businesses in order to survive.
+It is quite another thing to recognise what an adaptive organisation looks like in practice.